 How to use your accuhaler

-To get the most benefit, it is important to use the correct technique.
-Ask your doctor, pharmacist, or nurse to explain how to use your accuhaler.
+To get the most benefit, it's important to use the correct technique.
+Ask your doctor, pharmacist or nurse to explain how to use your accuhaler.
 Here is some guidance:

 Using your accuhaler

-- Open: hold the accuhaler in one hand, and with the thumb of the other hand push the thumb grip away from you until you hear a click.
-This reveals the mouth piece.
+- Open: Hold the accuhaler in one hand, and with the thumb of your other hand push the thumb grip away from you until you hear a click.
+This reveals the mouthpiece.

-- Breath out: breathe out, away from the accuhaler.
+- Breathe out: Breathe out, away from the accuhaler.
 Do not blow directly into your device.

-- Close: the inhaler by sliding the thumb grip towards you.
+- Close: Close the inhaler by sliding the thumb grip towards you.

-Cleaning and storing your accuhaler: wipe the mouthpiece with a clean dry tissue.
-Do not wash the mouthpiece or allow it to get wet when cleaning.
+Cleaning and storing your accuhaler: Wipe the mouthpiece with a clean dry tissue.
+Don't wash the mouthpiece or let it get wet when cleaning.
 Close the device when not in use.

-When to start a new accuhaler: there is a window on the side of the accuhaler called a dose counter.
-When it turns red it is time to get a new accuhaler.
+When to start a new accuhaler: There is a window on the side of the accuhaler called a dose counter.
+When it turns red, it's time to get a new accuhaler.